Understanding Capital Expenditure: A Comprehensive Guide

 Examples of Capital Expenditures

-CAPEX is an expenditure type that include:
+CAPEX is an expenditure type that includes:

 1. Acquiring fixed tangible assets (e.g. equipment, building etc.)